reichlab/covidModels/aws-vm-scripts/vm-setup.md

 Here are the commands I ended up with that configured the instance for running the weekly scripts.
-I did not run them exactly in this order because it took a lot of trial and error to get a successful setup.
-Still, I'm putting them here for reference, and for a possible starting point for future VM tasks.
+I did not run them exactly in this order because it took a lot of trial and error to get a successful setup, and it feels fragile (specific versions, etc.) Still, I'm putting them here for reference, and for a possible starting point for future VM tasks.

 # User